TL;DR:

 What Are the Benefits of Push Advertising?

-As you can see, the world of push is deep and diverse, and there’s much more to it than “annoying *dings* on your phone.”
-But it gets even better when you’re an advertiser or a push ad network in 2024.
+As you can see, the world of push is deep and diverse, and there’s much more to it than “annoying dings on your phone.”
+But it gets even better when you’re an advertiser or a push ad network.
+Advertising with push ads gives marketers a direct, consent-based line to their audience that bypasses the crowded feeds and inboxes most formats compete in.

 #1.
 Affordability

 Let’s face it, post-COVID environment, all-out wars, and economic recession aren’t the best circumstances for profiting from ads.
-In this day and age, push ads shine with their affordability.
+In this day and age, push ads stand out for their affordability.

 #2.
 Consent-Driven Marketing